 Liberia: Official and widely spoken languages

 Communication in this West African nation is shaped by its unique blend of formal and informal language forms.
 Standard Liberian English serves as the formal medium, used in education, government, and media.
-It retains archaic American expressions while integrating British and local linguistic elements4.
+It retains archaic American expressions while integrating British and local linguistic elements.

 In everyday interactions, many people rely on pidgin english and creole variants.
 These informal forms bridge diverse communities, making communication accessible and relatable.
-For example, Kru Pidgin English originated among maritime communities in the 18th century and remains widely used today4.
+For example, Kru Pidgin English originated among maritime communities in the 18th century and remains widely used today.

 English as the Official Language and Lingua Franca